Do you want an ecommerce email marketing strategy that’s guaranteed to increase your bottom line?

 So, if you currently only send one email, you can more than double your recovered sales by upgrading the abandonment series in your ecommerce marketing strategy.

-And what do you say in those extra emails (so you don’t annoy customers)?
+And what do you say in those extra emails (so you don’t bug your customers)?
 Well, you have a few options.
 For starters, check out the results of this 2012 survey from Worldpay on the top reasons consumers abandon online shopping carts.

 Those are 14 possible objections to overcome in your recovery campaign.

-If you prefer to start with a template, Drip has a done-for-you email campaign blueprint for cart abandonment, with proven, tested language to address (and remove) these top objections.
+If you prefer to start with a template, Drip has a done-for-you email campaign blueprint for cart abandonment, chock-full of proven, tested language to address (and remove) these top objections.